 Let Jacoby & Meyers, LLP, Help With Your Wrongful Death Claim

 We have a strong history of serving clients in New York, New Jersey, and throughout the United States.
 Since 1972, we’ve provided effective legal representation for thousands.
 At Jacoby & Meyers, LLP, we take great pride in providing quality customer service for our clients in Brooklyn and throughout New York.
 Each case gets its own assigned legal team, giving every case and client the time and attention they deserve.

 Let us deal with aggressive insurance companies so you can concentrate on mourning your loved one.
 We keep all of our clients informed throughout their case.
 You never have to wonder about the status or what to expect next.

 If you experienced a sudden and tragic loss of a loved one, fight justice and compensation.
-Call Jacoby & Meyers, LLP, today at (877)-565-2993 for a free case evaluation.
+Contact Jacoby & Meyers, LLP, today at (877)-565-2993 for a free case evaluation.
 You can also submit a free case evaluation online.

 There is no fee unless we collect damages for you.
 Let us evaluate your case soon so you can start to breathe easier.
 Knowing someone is on your side can somehow make your burden a little lighter.
 We’ll carefully review your information and should we decide to proceed, we can build a strong case against those liable for your loved one’s death.

 No one should die due to a careless medical error, nursing home abuse, a violent criminal, or other preventable acts.
 By holding the responsible parties accountable, we can help make the world a safer place.